Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Researching and learning more about each integration.
 - Writing documentation.
+- Went to a Google Sandbox event: very cool!

 **Thoughts:**
 - I love the idea of documentation.
 This should make the job incredibly easy!

+### R2 Day 57: June 7, 2018 Thursday

+** Today's Progress**
+- Working on a bug for my integration/one endpoint

+**Thoughts:**
+- Remote day!
+Love it.